null

 Comfort blankies

-Another powerful and portable sleep association is a comfort blankie.
+Another powerful and portable sleep association for babies over 7 months old is a comfort blankie.

 Like a sleeping bag, you can take it anywhere and it tells baby it's time to sleep.